iamprakkie/mysql-auto-benchmarking/README.md

 # Auto Benchmarking of MySQL 8 running on EC2 instances using Sysbench.
 Create EC2 instances in new VPC using CDK, access them using SSM and run DBT2 sysbench auto benchmark.

+This project helps you auto-benchmark MySQL v8.0 with sysbench simultaneously in multiple environments.
+Configure environment with required instance type, volume type, volume size, IOPS, region and then simply run benchmarking.
+You can define multiple benchmarking parameters and use them in required environments.

 ## Usage

 1. Clone this repository